donlipdx-engr/Startup-Acquisition-Analysis/README.md

 The next step in the data pre-processing stage is to check for and handle missing values and/or duplicate rows in the dataset:

 <img width="312" alt="Screenshot 2025-07-05 at 3 42 44 PM" src="https://github.com/user-attachments/assets/f21de3aa-69cd-41a9-9c68-ccf6436a0bcb" />

+As can be seen from executing my source code for pre-processing this dataset, the "unnamed: 6", "closed_at", "age_first_milestone_year", and "age_last_milestone_year", and "state_code.1" have missing values.
+It is expected that the "closed_at" column of the dataset should have missing values because some of the startups represented in the dataset did not close and went on to become acquired (i.e., succeed).